Can Stress Cause Fever?

 Psychogenic fevers do not respond to standard, over-the-counter medications but may respond well to medications that treat depression and anxiety.
 Psychogenic fever also responds to therapeutic modalities designed to lessen the effects of stress and encourage healthy coping techniques.
 The condition is uncommon, primarily affecting individuals under 18, though it has been seen in adults of all ages.

-Though these types of fevers have been well documented and observed, little is known about what makes this stress response likely to occur.
+Though psychogenic fevers have been well documented and observed, little is known about what makes this stress response likely to occur.
 Psychogenic fevers do not serve to ward off illness but appear directly and inextricably tied to the advent of stress and are considered entirely stress-related.
 Easing the source of stress also eases the fever, making psychogenic fever an example of a physical ailment caused by high-stress levels.

 How do you treat a fever caused by stress?